 Please note that credentials are reviewed carefully to confirm that applicants have the requisite English language proficiency to succeed academically at Columbia College.
 Therefore, the Recruiting & Admissions Department reserves the right to require additional documentation to verify English language proficiency.
 The College reserves the right to deny admission to any applicant and to deny and/or rescind admission to any applicant who provides false or misleading information to the College.

 Students who have earned graduate credit at another regionally accredited institution may submit a request for evaluation of transfer credit.
 Requests must be submitted prior to the successful completion of 12 hours of graduate coursework at Columbia College.
 To be considered, the credit must be completed with grades of B or higher within the last seven years.
 No more than nine semester hours of graduate degree requirements may be fulfilled by transfer coursework.
-Students who wish to request transfer credit must contact their campus for instruction and additional details.
+Students who wish to request transfer credit must contact their Location for instruction and additional details.
 Detailed information about transfer of credit can be found here: Evaluation of Credit and Testing.

 Criminal History in Admissions